 Training services are designed to increase participant access to training that equips the individual to enter the workforce and retain employment.
 These must be directly linked to an in-demand industry sector or occupation in the local area or the planning region, or in another area to which the participant adult receiving such services is willing to relocate.
-These services may include occupational training, including nontraditional employment, On-the-job (OJT), incumbent worker training, programs that combine workplace training with related instruction to include cooperative education programs, private sector training programs, skill upgrade and retraining, entrepreneurial training, transitional jobs, job readiness training in combination with services listed above, adult education and literacy activities provided concurrently or in combination with other specified services, and customized training.

 Types of training services are listed in WIOA Sec.
 134(c)(3)(D) and in paragraphs (a) through (k) of this section.
 This list is not all-inclusive and additional training services may be provided.